Andy Palmer tells us more about the car Aston will race in Le Mans’ new top class

 You are here

+What’s this then?
+At one end of the motoring spectrum sits the Dodge Challenger Hellcat, a ball of pent-up, 700bhp muscle car fury.
+At the complete opposite end is this, a little two-cylinder Fiat 500 with a retracting red canvas roof.
+If you’re hung up on old-fashioned gender stereotypes then we imagine your mind is already made up.
+But if your mind is open, keep reading.
+This is a fun car.
+How so?
 The 500 is very much not attempting to be a testosterone-pumped sports car, and that’s good.
 This is, unapologetically, a city car, so softish suspension, easily twirled steering and dimensions that allow you to sail through width restrictors should be far higher up the list than an adjustable diff and a thousand horsepower.